adityamahanta2006-rgb/Digital-literacy/task-5-cybercrime/case_study.md

-# Case Study: UPI Payment & QR Code Fraud
+# UPI Fraud

-### **What the Crime Is**
-UPI (Unified Payments Interface) fraud is a type of financial cybercrime where attackers trick victims into authorizing a transaction that drains their bank account.
-In India, this often takes the form of "Refund" or "Buyer" scams on platforms like OLX or via WhatsApp.

-### **How it Happens (Step-by-Step)**
+A type of financial cybercrime known as **UPI (Unified Payments Interface) fraud** involves attackers tricking victims into approving transactions that result in money being debited from their bank accounts.

+In India, this fraud commonly occurs through platforms like OLX or messaging apps like WhatsApp, where scammers pose as buyers, agents, or offer fake refunds or incentives.

+---

+## How UPI Fraud Works

+### 1. The Bait
+The perpetrator contacts the victim by:
-1. **The Bait:** An attacker contacts a student pretending to be a buyer for an item they listed online, or an agent offering a "cashback" reward.
+- Pretending to be a buyer interested in a listed product, or
-2. **The Deception:** Instead of sending money, the attacker sends a **QR Code** to the victim via WhatsApp, claiming the victim needs to "scan it to receive the payment."
-3. **The Hook:** The attacker creates a sense of urgency, telling the victim the link will expire in minutes.
-4. **The Theft:** When the victim scans the code, they are redirected to their UPI app.
-Because they are distracted or uninformed, they enter their **UPI PIN**.
-5. **The Consequence:** Entering a PIN *authorizes* money to leave the account.
-The victim immediately loses the funds, and the attacker deletes their profile or blocks the number.

-### **Target Audience**
-College students and young professionals are frequently targeted because they are active on secondary marketplaces and are comfortable using fast-payment apps, often leading to lower vigilance.
+- Claiming to be an agent offering cashback, refunds, or incentives

+---

+### 2. The Deception
+Instead of sending money, the scammer:
+- Sends a **QR code** via WhatsApp
+- Claims the victim must scan it **to receive payment**

+---

+### 3. The Hook
+The scammer creates urgency by saying:
+- The QR code will **expire within minutes**
+- Immediate action is required

+---

+### 4. The Theft
+After scanning the QR code:
+- The victim is redirected to their UPI app
+- They are prompted to **enter their UPI PIN**
+- Due to confusion or pressure, the victim proceeds

+---

-### **Consequences**
+### 5. The Consequence
-Beyond the immediate financial loss, victims often face emotional distress and a loss of trust in digital banking systems.
+- Entering the UPI PIN **authorizes a payment (money out)**
+- Funds are instantly transferred to the scammer
+- The scammer then **blocks the victim or disappears**

+---

+## Target Audience

+The primary targets of UPI fraud include:
+- Young adults
+- College students
+- Individuals active on online marketplaces
+- Users familiar with fast digital payment systems

+---

+## Key Safety Tips

+- ❌ **Never scan a QR code to receive money**
+- ❌ **Never share or enter your UPI PIN unless you are making a payment**
+- ⚠️ Be cautious of **urgent payment requests or expiring links**
+- ✅ Verify the identity of buyers or agents independently
+- ✅ Use trusted platforms and secure payment methods

+---

+## Summary

+UPI fraud relies on **social engineering and user confusion**, not technical hacking.
+Awareness and caution are the best defenses against such scams.

+---